Table of Contents

 If you have any queries regarding any aspect of your Box Office login or tickets sales reporting please contact the Brighton Fringe Box Office team.

-Please note, we cannot give sales information out over the phone – if you have misplaced your login, we will re-send you the details so can gain access, but we cannot give sales updates in the meantime.
+Please note, we cannot give sales information out over the phone or at the counter – if you have misplaced your login, we will re-send you the details so can gain access, but we cannot give sales updates in the meantime.

-On the day of your event you will need to use your Box Office login to find out how many tickets remain unsold, so that any remaining tickets can be made available on the door of the venue.
+On the day of your event you will need to use your Box Office login to find out how many tickets remain unsold, so that any remaining tickets can be made available on the door of the venue (if you would like to sell them on the door).

 To run your own box office you will need someone to: